toadytoad/Modulo/README.md

 ## Installation/Running the Program

 1. Ensure that Java 17 is installed.
-2. Extract all files from the Modulo zip file
+2. Extract all files from the Modulo.zip file
 3. Verify that the .jar file is located in the same directory as a folder named "assets", and that the assets folder contains PNG files and subdirectories.
 4. Run the program, either by double-clicking the .jar file or running it from the console using "java -jar Modulo-1.0-SNAPSHOT-all.jar".